maizzle/maizzle.com/content/docs/configuration/tailwindcss.md

 Use the `compiled` key if you already have a CSS string that you want to use instead of compiling Tailwind CSS.

-This will skip Tailwind CSS compilation.
+This will skip Tailwind CSS compilation and no utilities will be generated.

 ## tailwind.config.js

-Maizzle comes with an email-tailored `tailwind.config.js` that changes a few things for better email client compatibility.
+Maizzle comes with an email-tailored `tailwind.config.js`, customized for optimal email client compatibility.

-These are the differences from the original Tailwind config.

 ### Content